bmrf/tron/README.md

 1. **Detect Windows & IE versions**: Determines quite a few things in the script, such as which versions of various commands get executed

-2. **Unsupported OS blocker**: Throws an alert message if running on an unsupported OS then exits.
-Use Tron's `-dev` flag to override this behavior and allow running on unsupported Windows versions.
+2. **Unsupported OS blocker**: Throw an alert message if running on an unsupported OS, then exit.
+Use the `-dev` flag to override this behavior and allow running on unsupported Windows versions.

 3. **Detect SSD**: Detect solid state hard drives.
-If found, tron skips the **Stage 5 defrag**
+If found, tron sets the `SSD_DETECTED` variable and skips **Stage 5 defrag**

 4. **Detect free space**: Detect and save available hard drive space to compare against later.
 Simply used to show how much space was reclaimed; does not affect any script functions

 5. **Detect resume**: Detect whether or not we're resuming after an interrupted run (e.g. from a reboot)

-6. **Enable F8 Safe Mode selection**: Re-enable the ability to use the `F8` key on bootup (Windows 8/8.1 only; enabled by default on Server 2012/2012 R2)
+6. **Enable F8 Safe Mode selection**: Re-enable the ability to use the `F8` key on bootup (Windows 8 and up only; enabled by default on Server 2012/2012 R2)

 7. **Check for update**: Use `wget` to pull down `sha256sums.txt` from the Tron mirror and see if we're on the current version.
 Tron will ask to automatically download the newest version.
 If you answer yes, it will download a copy to the desktop, verify the SHA256 hash, and then self-destruct the current copy

 8. **Detect Administrator rights**: Detect whether or not we're running as Administrator and alert the user if we're not

-9. **Detect Safe Mode**: Detect whether or not we're in Safe Mode and notify the user if we're not
+9. **Detect Safe Mode**: Detect whether or not we're in Safe Mode and notify the user if we're not.
+If not, Tron will prompt to automatically reboot into Safe Mode with Networking.

 10. **Make log directories**: Create the master log directory and sub-directories if they don't exist